Balam (magazine)

 Balam is an independent annual magazine based in Buenos Aires, Argentina that is focused on Latin American contemporary photography, with special emphasis on queer artists and the particularities of their regional context.
 Originally established as an online magazine in 2015, it became a print publication from its fifth publication in early 2018 onwards.
 Balam has had ten issues, six of which were released in print form.
 Although presented as a magazine, Balam's concept is closer to that of a photobook or an art object: each issue starts with a unique theme, selected contributors and specific printing features for that particular issue.
-The most recent, tenth anniversary edition of the magazine, focusing on the theme of "La Boheme", was launched in 2024.
+The most recent, eleventh edition of the magazine, titled "Radical" and focusing on queer community archives, was launched in 2025.

 Balam is recognized as Latin America's first and only queer magazine dedicated to photography.
-According to the British Journal of Photography, the publication "offers a vital platform for the communities, experiences and landscapes both of the past and the present which face stigmatisation and censorship across [the region]."
+According to Dalia Al-Dujaili of the British Journal of Photography, the publication "offers a vital platform for the communities, experiences and landscapes both of the past and the present which face stigmatisation and censorship across [the region]."
 Each issue of Balam is built through an open call for photographers from all over the world to submit their work.
 It has showcased both emerging photographers as well as well-established names.

 In 2022, Balam received the Shannon Michael Cane Award given to emerging artists and publishers by the NY Art Book Fair.
 In 2023, the magazine produced the photobook Playfulness in collaboration with the American independent publisher Pomegranate Press, its eighth issue was exhibited at the Latin American Art Museum of Buenos Aires (MALBA), and its ninth issue was the subject of an exhibition at the Brazilian Institute of Architects, São Paulo.
 The same year, Balam won the "Photography Content of the Year, Print or Online" prize at the Lucie Awards.
-The first five printed issues of Balam, i.e. numbers 5 to 9, have been acquired by the libraries of the Museum of Modern Art (MoMA), the Cleveland Museum of Art, the Center for Curatorial Studies, Bard College, the Rhode Island School of Design, and the University of Southern California.
+Several issues of Balam have been acquired by the libraries of the Museum of Modern Art (MoMA), the San Francisco Museum of Art, the Metropolitan Museum of Art, the Cleveland Museum of Art, the Center for Curatorial Studies, Bard College, the Rhode Island School of Design, the University of Southern California, Stanford University, the Getty Research Institute, and Michigan State University.

+In 2025, e-flux announced that Balam was one of the recipients of the third edition of the Fundación Ama Amoedo Grants, intended for the editing and printing of the next edition of the magazine, which will be focused on the Caribbean LGBTQ+ community.